kettapp/kettapp.github.io/terms.markdown

 ### b.
 Initial Dispute Resolution

 We are always interested in resolving disputes amicably and efficiently.
-If you have any dispute with the Company, you agree that before taking any formal action, you will contact us at support@betterme.world, and provide a brief, written description of the dispute and your contact information.
+If you have any dispute with the Company, you agree that before taking any formal action, you will contact us at support@kettapp.site, and provide a brief, written description of the dispute and your contact information.
 The parties agree to use their best efforts to settle any dispute, claim, question, or disagreement directly through consultation with the Company, and good faith negotiations will be a condition to either party initiating an arbitration.

 ### c.
 Mandatory Arbitration